mvolkmann/blog/src/webassembly.md

 The number of stack values used by `call` and `call_indirect` matches the number of parameters in the function signature.

+We saw an example of using the `call` instruction in the `factorial` function defined in the "Control Instructions" section.

+We have seen many examples of using the `const` instruction.

+We saw an example of using the `drop` instruction in the `blockWithResult` function defined in the "Control Instructions" section.

+We saw an example of using the `select` instruction in the `max` and `min` functions defined in the "Comparison Instructions" section.

+Here is an example of using the `call_indirect` instruction.
+It works in conjunction with the `table` instruction.
+TODO: Add this!

 ### Memory Instructions